r3eckon/BNG-BeamLegalRacing/README.md

 * Unpack the zip
 * Copy or merge contents to your BeamNG user folder

+If you are experiencing issues with the mod using the player install, try modder install before making a bug report.
+Since the mod relies heavily on data persistence some files may fail to load properly when zipped as a mod.

 ## Before Playing
 BeamLR relies on a UI app that you must add to your "Scenario" UI layout in order to access features such as: